arangodb/docs/3.4/administration-cluster.md

 `Distribute Shards` button at the bottom of the `Shards` page in every database.

-This process can be monitored using the following javascript, that can give a count of shards that still need to move.
+The cleanOutServer process can be monitored using the following javascript, that can give a count of shards that still need to move.
 Such a script would therefore be a count down to when the process finishes.